When is Limoux Carnival 2023?

 History of Limoux Carnival

-Limoux Carnival dates back to the 14th century and apparently started when some local millers had finally completed their tax payments to the local monks.
-They were so excited that they paraded out the cities gates dancing and were accompanied by musicians.
+Limoux Carnival dates back to the 16th century and apparently started when some local millers had finally completed their tax payments to the local monks.
+They were so excited that they paraded out the city’s gates dancing and were accompanied by musicians.
 They handed out flour and treats to the local townsfolk as they went along.
 This celebration has been kept alive ever since.
+The celebration took its current form after World War 2.

 Every Saturday and Sunday from the start to finish of Limoux Carnival there are three parades a day each held at different hours of the day; 11am, 16:00 and 22:30pm.
 The parades are held in the middle of Limoux’s medieval centre.
 The main character is the masked, flour millers, who are dressed head-to-toe in spotless white.